UK Driving Test Statistics: The 2026 Overview

 The population density gap (3.7 percentage points)

 Centres in rural postcode areas pass at 51.5 percent versus 47.8 percent in urban-core areas, a 3.7 percentage point gap.
 The gap is monotonically graded across four density tiers (urban-core 47.82, major-suburban 48.15, market-town 50.09, rural 51.52).
-The density gap is narrower than the volume gap (11.5 percentage points) because density per postcode area is a coarser proxy than volume per centre.
+The density gap is narrower than the volume gap (roughly 7 percentage points) because density per postcode area is a coarser proxy than volume per centre.
 The research/pass-rate-vs-population-density page covers the density analysis.

 How the statistics support booking decisions